1 Part Course |

 • Maximising competitive tension

-• Filling information gaps (where necessary) to remove potential for dispute
+• Filling information gaps (where necessary) to remove the potential for dispute

 • Exclusivity – what does this change?